School: Independent, faith-based full-tuition scholarship school serving students from limited financial resources in Richmond’s East End

 Admissions: Students are accepted based on the following important criteria:

-Athletics: Students in grades 6-8 are offered the opportunity to participate in the following sports:
+Athletics: Historically, students in grades 6-8 are have been offered the opportunity to participate in the following sports:

 Meals: Breakfast, lunch, and snacks are provided free of charge*

-Summer Program: Three-week mandatory program takes place during July
+Summer Program: Four-week mandatory program takes place during the month of July

 Colors – Green & Blue